Diving cylinder: Mass

-Buoyancy characteristics
+Buoyancy

-The density of a cylinder is concentrated in the ends, which are relatively thick walled and have a lower enclosed volume per unit mass.
+Buoyancy of a scuba cylinder is only of practical relevance in combination with the attached cylinder valve, scuba regulator and regulator accessories, as it will not be used underwater without them.
+These accessories are attached to the top of the cylinder, and both decrease the buoyancy of the combined unit and move the centre of gravity towards the top (valved end).
+This affects the cylinder orientation for sling and side mount.
+The mass of a seamless metal diving cylinder is concentrated in the ends, which are relatively thick walled and have a lower enclosed volume per unit mass.
 The details vary depending on the specification, but this tendency is common to both steel and aluminium cylinders, and is more extreme in flat or dished ends.
-As a consequence, long narrow cylinders are less dense than short wide cylinders for the same material and the same end configuration, while for the same internal volume, a short wide cylinder is heavier than a long narrow cylinder.
+As a consequence, long, narrow cylinders are less dense than short, wide cylinders for the same material and the same end configuration, while for the same internal volume, a short, wide cylinder is heavier than a long, narrow cylinder.

-Buoyancy of a diving cylinder is only of practical relevance in combination with the attached cylinder valve, scuba regulator and regulator accessories, as it will not be used underwater without them.
-These accessories are attached to the top of the cylinder, and both decrease the buoyancy of the combined unit and move the centre of gravity towards the top (valved end).

-Back mounted cylinder sets are generally not removed during a dive, and the buoyancy characteristics can be allowed for at the start of the dive, by ensuring that the diver has sufficient reserve buoyancy to float with the cylinders full, and sufficient ballast to remain submerged when the cylinders are all empty.
-The buoyancy compensator must be sufficient to provide some positive buoyancy at all depths with full cylinders.
+Back-mounted cylinder sets are generally not removed during a dive, and the buoyancy characteristics can be allowed for at the start of the dive, by ensuring that the diver has sufficient reserve buoyancy to float with the cylinders full, and sufficient ballast to remain submerged when the cylinders are all empty.
+The buoyancy compensator (BC), also called buoyancy control device (BCD), must be sufficient to provide some positive buoyancy at all depths with full cylinders.
 Adjustments to ballasting can compensate for other buoyancy variables.
-Inability to remain comfortably immersed at the shallowest decompression stop can lead to incomplete decompression and increased risk of decompression sickness.
+Inability to remain consistently immersed at the shallowest decompression stop can lead to incomplete decompression and increased risk of decompression sickness.